How Do I Identify Key Stakeholders?

 What’s a stakeholder list?
 Quite simply, it’s a comprehensive list of all the people and groups that may have an influence on, have an interest in, or be impacted by your project or work.
 You might keep this list in a spreadsheet or in your stakeholder management software.

 Struggling to come up with your stakeholder list?
-Try brainstorming exercises to discover as many stakeholders as you can think of (and don’t be afraid to ask for help or think outside the box).
+Try brainstorming exercises to discover as many internal and external stakeholders as you can think of (and don’t be afraid to ask for help or think outside the box).
 For instance, if you’re building a wind farm, you might know you need to target the local members of government and any locally impacted businesses… but who else?
 Next, you could use Google Maps to identify each address in the impacted area or even a door-knocking campaign or community forum to meet as many impacted individuals as possible.

 If you’ve created your stakeholder list, you’ve probably already noticed a bit of a problem.
 Chances are, you have more contacts on your list than you can reasonably engage with using your available resources.
 This is something that happens in nearly every organization, regardless of the size of your team!
 And that brings us to the next step.